Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 Depending on the project, users may enjoy the ability to choose from several tracker reports by using the upper pull-down menu of the artifact browsing screen.
-If no project or user specific tracker report has been defined, the SYS\_PRODUCT\_NAME 'Default' report is the only one available.
+If no project or user specific tracker report has been defined, the |SYSPRODUCTNAME| 'Default' report is the only one available.

-Any SYS\_PRODUCT\_NAME user with access to the tracker can define her own personal report.
+Any |SYSPRODUCTNAME| user with access to the tracker can define her own personal report.
 In this case the report is a personal one and is only visible to this particular user.
 On the contrary, tracker administrators have the ability to define project-wide reports that all users will be able to use.
-See ? for more details on managing tracker reports.
+See `Tracker Report Management`_ for more details on managing tracker reports.

 Graphical Tracker Reports